wilkox/GPTscreenR/README.md

 this means the environmental variable has not been set correctly.
 Note that this does not check whether or not you have stored a valid key.

+## Model

+The ‘gpt-4’ model is used by default.
+To use a different model, set the name of the model in an R environmental variable called ‘OPENAI_MODEL’ (see previous section for instructions on setting an environmental variable).

 ## Screening sources

 ‘Source’ is the term used in GPTscreenR for any published scholarly